Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25008/README.md

 3. Our senior pushpak who had shown me the whole college and made up my gym routine and gave me some sources to study

-meeting this three people in my intermediate level is more meaningful and fulfilling
+meeting this three people in my intermediate level is more meaningful and fulfilling. they have contributedmin improve and getting a great attitude from myself.